Skip to content

 Configuration

-Hook plugins are configured in the plugins section of the config file:
+Plugins are configured in the plugins array of the proxy config:

 {